flyonaie/orocos.github.io/index.md

 <i>
 Most of the manuals linked below should probably be rewritten in [Markdown](https://guides.github.com/features/mastering-markdown/) to be rendered by [Jekyll](https://jekyllrb.com/).
-Contributions are welcome to the [documentation](https://github.com/orocos/orocos-docs)!
+Contributions to the [documentation](https://docs.orocos.org) are welcome!
+Feel free to submit a pull request to https://github.com/orocos/orocos-docs if you feel that something is missing or needs to be clarified.
 </i>

 ## What is the Orocos Toolchain?